Varangian runestones: U 154

-This runestone in style Pr3 and it is one of the runestones in Hagby. was discovered together with U 151 in a collapsed basement under the eastern part of the foundation of the main building of the farm Lissby.
+This runestone in style Pr3 and it is one of the runestones in Hagby.
+It was discovered together with U 151 and U 153 in a collapsed basement under the eastern part of the foundation of the main building of the farm Lissby.
 When it was discovered, it was still standing but it had been crushed and it crumbled into 50 pieces when it was removed from the wall.
 It was reassembled but the upper part had been lost and could not be retrieved.
 In 1931, it was raised in the garden of Hagby.
 The stone is dark and it is 1.23 m tall and 0.3 m wide.
 The inscription is damaged in several places.